 In November 2005, THDA initiated the BUILD Loan Program to develop the capacity of nonprofit organizations to provide affordable housing to low income Tennesseans.
-The \$5.0 million loan program supports the production of affordable housing by providing low interest, short term loans to eligible nonprofit organizations.
-BUILD loan funds may be used for new construction or rehabilitation of units for homeownership or rental housing, land acquisition, pre-development activities, site preparation, program or operating expenses.
+The approximately \$5.0 million loan program supports the production of affordable housing by providing low interest, short term loans to eligible nonprofit organizations.
+BUILD loan funds may be used for new construction or rehabilitation of units for homeownership or rental housing, land acquisition, pre-development activities, or site preparation.